Antibiotic Use During Pregnancy and Risk of Birth Defects

 Synopsis: First trimester exposure to nitrofurantoin and sulfonamides was associated with an increase in the risk of several birth defects including cleft lip and palate in the National Birth Defects Prevention Study.

 Source: Crider KS, et al. Antibacterial medication use during pregnancy and risk of birth defects: National Birth Defects Prevention Study.
 Arch Pediatr Adolesc Med 2009;163:978-985.

 The purpose of this study was to estimate the association between antibacterial medications and selected birth defects.
-The authors conducted a population-based, multisite, case-control study of women who had pregnancies affected by one of more than 30 eligible major birth defects identified via birth-defect surveillance programs.
-The study population included 13,155 cases of women with affected pregnancies and 4,941 control women with unaffected pregnancies randomly selected from the same geographical regions (10 states).
-The main exposure reported was maternal use of antibacterials (one month before pregnancy through the end of the first trimester), and odds ratios (ORs) measuring the association between antibacterial use and selected birth defects were constructed and adjusted for potential confounders.
+The authors conducted a population-based, multisite, case-control study of women who had pregnancies affected by 1 of more than 30 eligible major birth defects identified via birth defect surveillance programs.
+The study population included 13,155 cases of women with affected pregnancies and 4941 control women with unaffected pregnancies randomly selected from the same geographical regions (10 states).
+The main exposure was reported maternal use of antibacterials (1 month before pregnancy through the end of the first trimester), and odds ratios (ORs) measuring the association between antibacterial use and selected birth defects were constructed and adjusted for potential confounders.
 The reported use of antibacterials increased during pregnancy, peaking during the third month.